Hi there, friends!

 After receiving so many messages asking what gear I use, what lens is my favorite, I decided to create this blog post for you.

-Instead of just listing my gear, I will also tell you how I use my equipment when I am shooting.
-Hope this helps!
+Instead of just listing my gear, I decided to also tell you how I use my gear when I am shooting.
+You don’t have to have all of these to start shooting weddings, but I absolutely love my ‘wedding photography equipment arsenal’! hehe

-I have 2 cameras bodies, 1 Nikon D850 (my main body) and 1 Nikon D800 (my backup body).
-I always use both bodies on a wedding day, but when I shoot engagement sessions, my D800 stays in the car as a backup only.
+I have 3 cameras bodies, 2 Nikon D850 (1 main and 1 backup body) and 1 Nikon D800 (my backup of the backup body).
+I always use both D850 bodies on a wedding day, but when I shoot engagement sessions, I use only one.

-35mm f1.4 – This is my newest addition!
-I love this lens.
+35mm f1.4 – I love this lens.
 Not as much as I love my 85, but this lens is fantastic!
-It creates beautiful and sharp images and allows me to do so much on a wedding day.
+It’s a very fast lens and it creates beautiful and sharp images and allows me to do so much on a wedding day.
 I do use my 35mm during bridal prep time, for some wide portraits of the bride and groom, for formals and bridal party wide shots and for dancing during the reception.
+This lens is my 2nd favorite!

-I usually use the 50mm for receptions and for “wide” shots during an engagement session.
-I do occasionally use my 50 when the bride is getting ready.
+I do occasionally use my 50 when the bride is getting ready, though.

 85mm f1.4 – This is my favorite lens ever.
 I know a lot of photographers say that about the 50mm, but for me, if I could, I would shoot with the 85mm all day long.
 I will say that this lens is not as easy to set focus as my old 85mm f1.8, but still, this is my favorite.
 I can really achieve my style with this lens.
 The color and the bokeh this lens produces is simply amazing.
 The focal length is not always ideal for a wedding day, but I use it for the majority of portrait time and quite a few times when the bride is getting ready.
 For engagement sessions I use this lens 85% of the time.
 I back up as far as I need to in order to keep using my 85mm.